A Day in the Life of a Resident

 Coming to Louisville has been remarkable.
 It has the choicest of restaurants and places to hang out after work and usually most of the psychiatry residents are an enthusiastic bunch.
 Best part of the residency has also been my amazing colleagues from different areas and the diversity that my program offers.

 I have started my final year of residency on our inpatient psychiatric unit at Norton Hospital.
-As a senior resident, I generally arrive to the hospital around 8 am to pre-round on some patients, drink my morning coffee and prepare for morning treatment team at 8:45.
-I am currently working alongside two interns on the unit, and while they split caring for the majority of the patients on our 20-bed unit to gain experience, I will still carry a few of my own.
-Since I’m no longer caring for as many of my own patients, much of my mornings are spent providing assistance to the interns, teaching, and acting in a supervisory role to help prepare myself for practice after residency.
-The morning goes by quickly but at a comfortable pace.
-By noon, it’s time for a free lunch in the physicians’ lounge downstairs (and I never pass on free anything).
+As a senior resident, I generally arrive to the hospital around 7:30 am to pre-round on some patients, drink my morning coffee and prepare for morning treatment team at 8:00.
+Being a senior resident, my Attending lets me run the morning treatment team to help prepare myself for practice after residency.
+I am currently working alongside two 2nd year residents on the unit and while they split caring for the majority of the patients on our 20-bed unit to gain experience, I will still carry a few of my own.
+Since I’m no longer caring for as many of my own patients, much of my mornings are spent providing assistance to the residents, teaching, and acting in a supervisory role.
+By noon, it’s time for a free lunch in the physicians’ lounge downstairs.

 My afternoon schedule varies according to day.
-Mondays are generally weekly didactic lectures from 1 until 5 pm.
-On Thursday afternoons, I have a personal clinic at our outpatient building where I see a handful of weekly to biweekly therapy patients.
-Starting in a few months, I will begin participating in a resident Suboxone clinic to gain some addition exposure with substance dependence treatment (as I plan to apply for addiction fellowship after this year).
+Mondays are generally weekly didactic lectures from 1 until 5 pm, but for July and August, we are doing a film series on Monday afternoons where we watch a movie with a psychiatric perspective and then talk about it at the end.
+On Wednesday afternoons, I have a Telepsych clinic where I usually see 5 to 6 patients, which is a unique experience getting to know patients out in the community.
+On Friday afternoons, I have a personal clinic at our outpatient building where I see a handful of weekly to biweekly therapy patients.
+On Tuesday afternoons, I meet my Supervisor/ Mentor to talk about my therapy patients and any problems I am encountering.
 Other days, I stay on the inpatient unit to finish daily notes, teach, study for boards, and assist with afternoon admissions.
-After a 30 minute drive back home, I am home by 5 pm most days.
+After a 20 minute drive back home, I am home by 5 pm most days.
 I no longer take overnight call, and average a 40-hour week these days.
-This affords me plenty of time to enjoy relaxing with my wife after work, watching TV, cooking, or going out to many of the amazing local restaurants in Louisville.
+This gives me plenty of time to enjoy relaxing with my wife after work, watching TV, cooking, or going out to many of the amazing local restaurants in Louisville.